ActianCorp/integration-platform-docs/docs/integration-manager/configurations/managing-configuration-files.md

 # Managing Configuration Files

 <font color="red">Would it be helpful here to explain the different types of configuration files (packages, process files, etc.), or are we assuming that the reader is familiar with this?</font>
+<font color="blue">GGH Feedback - this is a big question.
+I think at this point, they should know what all files they need to execute their integration.
+But if they hopped over here first before truly understanding DataConnect/DataFLow/Link, it could be helpful to say something to the effect of "If you don't know what files you may need for execution, check out these resources: Links to DataCOnnect Link and DataFLow docs."
+Just an idea, but trying to go over all of the types of files you could need for all of the engines seems like a cumbersome task that would really bloat this section.</font>

 You can upload files for use with your configurations.
 These can be public files or private files.